 Once you have booked on the sessions, you will receive two links.
-There is no need to register with Zoom.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with our community of fellow students from around the world.

-These studio practice sessions are different to our Thursdays webinars.
-Our artist tutors will be mainly working in the studio live to share with you a process.
+In these studio practice sessions our artist tutors will be working in the studio live to share with you a process.
 Questions will be taken throughout the session.
 There are two sessions and we expect each one t0 last around 2 hrs.

 Preparing the Ground

 Tom will be looking at the spatial aspects of composition.
 How he deals with the transitions from the foreground, middle space and distance.

 Starting with looking at sketches and paintings done out in the landscape Tom will talk through all the different ways he gathers his ideas together.
 After selecting an image to work from he will demonstrate how to size up to draw on to canvas.
 Over two hours watch Tom set out his painting, create the composition and explore tone and colour palette.
 He will share with you his approach to following the rules of painting but also when to trust intuition.

 In this follow up session Tom will move the painting into the next stage and explore how to take the basic bones of a painting further.
 He will talk you through the practicalities of mixing his colours, removing and repainting but also the challenges of being both critical and kind to yourself.
 Finally he will grapple with the question of when is a work finished enough.
 How to keep a painting fresh and not overwork and even keep it in state of flux.

 The sessions are broadcast live on 27th and 28th November.